-However, industry plays the crucial role.
-According to Garzik, Austria does not lack the ability to innovate here, but he misses the focus on new markets with great potential.
-"Are we ready to think about customer needs?
-Are we ready to think about markets with low margins?
-Are we ready to go to markets with poor infrastructure? ”He asks.
-"The answer is three times: No!"
-Because while many European companies master the entire range of efficiency innovations, market-creating innovations require that they fundamentally question established processes, strategies and business models - and thus the main pillars of their past and present success.
-Austria is good at creating know-how, but not at implementing it effectively, says Garzik.
+But the decisive role is played by industry.
+According to Garzik, there is no lack of innovation in Austria, but he misses the focus on new markets with great potential.
+“Are we ready to think in terms of customer needs?
+Are we ready to start thinking about low margin markets?
+Are we ready to go into markets with poor infrastructure? ”He asks.
+“The answer is three times: No!”
+Because while many European companies have mastered the entire range of efficiency innovations, market-creating innovations require that they fundamentally question established processes, strategies and business models - and thus the main pillars of their past and present success.
+Austria is good at creating know-how, but not at implementing it effectively, said Garzik.

 According to Efosa Ojomo, Austria is not alone with these problems: "Few European companies see the value of investing in market-creating innovations."
 Like Garzik, Ojomo also appeals to the top management of companies to launch appropriate strategies.
 However, suitable framework conditions are necessary for this.
 In Germany, the Lab of Tomorrow from the German development agency GIZ was created as an instrument for apron work.
 The initiative brings together business representatives from developing countries and Europe around a table so that they can use creative processes to jointly develop new and sustainable business models for developing country markets.
 Cooperation is a first important step.